datafolklabs/cement/doc/source/dev/namespaces.rst

         from the main applications configuration file.

     label
         The name of the namespace (single word).
+For complex namespaces, or those that are better fit for two words, you must use a dash ('-') rather than underscore ('_').
+The actual module is the oposite as it must use an '_' in the python module/file name.
+Cement auto converts a namespace of 'my-namespace' to be associated with a python module or file in the name of 'my_module'.
+For example, if the namespace is called 'my-namespace'... on the filesystem the paths would be 'myapp/controllers/my_namespace', and 'myapp/bootstrap/my_namespace'.

     version
         The version of the applicaton ('root') or of the plugin.
 If not